-by Anthony Trinton, edited by Jeff Campbell
+by Anthony Trinton, home expert and founder of the blog Equipment Area.
+Edited by Jeff Campbell

 Wondering about cleaning stained concrete floors with vinegar?